Pulover/PuloversMacroCreator/Documentation/About.md

 # Change Log

 ## Version 5.4.1
+* Added a sleep when collecting data to save project to improve reliability.
 * Fixed bug with escaped characters in expressions.
 * Fixed *Until* option unchecked when editting a loop command.
 * Fixed bug when selecting some options in the Speed Up/Down menus.